serverfarmer/sm-farm-register/README.md

 # Scripts

-`add-managed-host.sh` - tries to connect to the added server for a few times using ssh, then creates dedicated ssh keys for `root` and `backup` users, and executes `add-backup-host.sh` script from `sf-backup-collector` extension (if installed on the same management host)
+`add-managed-host.sh` - tries to connect to the added server for a few times using ssh, then creates dedicated ssh keys for `root` and `backup` users, and executes `add-backup-host.sh` script from `sm-backup-collector` extension (if installed on the same management host)

 `add-dedicated-key.sh` - generates new ssh dedicated key for given user and uploads it to managed host